CharaVerKys/qml_cpp_communication/README.md

 ### extra
 i not looked at qml singleton (as cpp object) because i got bored at reading documentation
-**you also may prefer different name convention for signal_slots** *(there is like only 20 connections for me so i decide it would take too much effort for small improve, for now)*
-*no ai involved in design or codding, except preprocessor.elf (changed manually because ai did it wrong)*
+**no ai involved in design or codding**
 *not all project files provided, only connection relevant part*